So What is a Good GPA for Law School Admissions?

 |School||GPA 25th/75th||LSAT 25th/75th|

-The thing I wish to note right away this that there is not a lot of difference between the GPA profiles of Penn, Virginia, Berkeley and Michigan, and those of the schools rounding out the top 6 (Chicago, Columbia, NYU).
-By and large these schools are all pulling from this same 3.5-3.9 range.
+Notably, there is not much of a difference between the GPA profiles of Penn, Virginia, Berkeley and Michigan, and those of the schools rounding out the top 6 (Columbia & NYU).
+By and large, these schools are all pulling from this same 3.5-3.9 range.
 Considerably more candidates are available in the 3.5 to 3.7 range, so be aware that in these schools you greatly increase your chances of acceptance and scholarship money to be above that range.

-To win scholarship money on the strength of you GPA at these schools, you want to have a GPA in the 3.85 range for Penn, Virginia, Berkeley and Michigan.
+To win scholarship money on the strength of your GPA at these schools, you want to have a GPA in the 3.85 range for Penn, Virginia, Berkeley and Michigan.
 For Duke, Northwestern, Cornell, and Georgetown, you have a good chance of drawing scholarship money with a 3.8 or better.
 It is often sufficient to have just one number above a school’s 75th percentile to draw scholarship money.
-That is because they are able to cover your lower number with students that have a higher number there.
+That is because they can cover your lower number with students that have a higher number there.

 On the low end, expect to have a GPA of ~3.5 if you want good chances at any of these schools, though there are appears to be some wiggle room at Georgetown and, as already discussed, Northwestern.
 Expect that you will have to have an LSAT score that is very strong for that school to have good chances with a lower end LSAT.